Gutters on your home may not look like much, but they are actually a powerful tool for keeping your house in good shape for years to come.

 Mark the Gutter Slope on the Fascia

-Access the fascia—the flat, vertical board on which the gutter will be mounted.
+Access the fascia—the flat, horizontal board on which the gutter will be mounted.
 With the hammer, lightly tap in a nail at the highest point of the slope on each gutter run.
 Make sure that the nail is located high on the fascia so that the line you draw will not be obscured by the gutter.
 Attach the chalk snap line to the nail.
 Run the line with a vertical drop of 1/4-inch per 10 feet.
 Determine the slope with the tape measure and the level.
 Snap the line to create a slope line on the fascia.
 Remove the line and the nail.

 Good to Know